 A wet lease operation on behalf of Brussels Airlines commenced in 2017, initially with SSJ100 aircraft before transitioning to CRJ900s.
 It also started flying for Aer Lingus in 2018 to operate RJ85s between Dublin and London City Airport.

 In 2019, CityJet had over 1,250 employees with 30 aircraft on wet lease to airlines across Europe, including Aer Lingus, Air France, Brussels Airlines, Hop, Lufthansa and SAS, flying over 1,500 flights with 100,000 passengers per week.
 Crew were based at eleven locations across Europe to support this operation.

-Today, CityJet’s flight operations are focused on Scandinavia in support of its contract with SAS, for whom it operates 15 CRJ900 aircraft based at Copenhagen and Stockholm and for Brussels Airlines and Lufthansa for whom it operates two aircraft each, based in Brussels and Munich.
+Today, CityJet’s flight operations are focused on Scandinavia in support of its contract with SAS, for whom it operates 15 CRJ900 aircraft based at Copenhagen and Stockholm and, in 2023, for Brussels Airlines and Lufthansa for whom it operated two aircraft each, based in Brussels and Munich.

 Across everything we do, the focus of all 600 people at CityJet on safety and excellence is paramount.
 We aim to be the best, with the best people to deliver this.
 We are proud to continue to play our part in European aviation’s expansion and development and commitment to safe flying.

 Click on an image below to enlarge it.
 With thanks to Malcolm Nason (c) for many of the historic photos.
 Photos may not be used without permission.